dvlab-research/ReviewKD/Detection/README.md

 Our code is based on Detectron2, please install Detectron2 refer to https://github.com/facebookresearch/detectron2.

-Please put the COCO dataset in datasets/.
+Please put the [COCO](https://cocodataset.org/#download) dataset in datasets/.

+Please put the pretrained weights for teacher and student in pretrained/.
+You can find the pretrained weights [here](https://github.com/dvlab-research/ReviewKD/releases/).
+The pretrained models we provided contains both teacher's and student's weights.
+The teacher's weights come from Detectron2's pretrained detector.
+The student's weights are ImageNet pretrained weights.

 ### Training